medusa-project/metaslurper/README.md

     -incremental 1535380169
 ```

-`test` is a built-in test source service that will harvest some fake content.
+Change `test_source` to a random string to print a list of available service
-Change it to a random string to print a list of available service keys.
+keys.

 ## In Docker